Trading in protected plants

 What is a restricted plant?

-All plants that are native to Queensland are protected under the Nature Conservation Act 1992.
-Under the Nature Conservation (Wildlife Management) Regulation 2006 restrictions exist on the harvest or use of protected plants that are classified as 'restricted plants'.
-Restricted plants include plants that are listed under the Nature Conservation (Wildlife) Regulation 2006 as endangered, vulnerable or near threatened plants, and plants listed as special least concern under schedule 3A of the Nature Conservation (Wildlife Management) Regulation 2006.
+All plants that are native to Queensland are protected under the Act.
+Under the Regulations restrictions exist on the harvest or use of protected plants that are classified as 'restricted plants'.
+Restricted plants include plants that are listed under the Regulations as critically endangered, endangered, vulnerable or near threatened plants, and plants listed as special least concern under schedule 2.

 Protected plant trade records